my5G/PMon-5G/README.md

 ## Configuring Kubernetes

+Choose one of the instantiated machines to be the master node and connect via SSH.
+The password is **necos**.
+Once inside, follow the other steps.

 ### Generate an SSH key
 The first step to start a cluster is to generate an SSH key and copy it to all machines that will be used in the experiment.